-Staging your house can help you sell it faster and possibly bring you more money, say many real estate professionals.
-The cost to stage a home is typically less than 1 percent of the list price, says Cindy May Davis, a Realtor with the Ann Wilson Homes Team for Keller Williams Realty in Arlington, Va., and the return is typically 1 percent to 5 percent over the list price.
+Staging your home can help you sell it faster and possibly bring you more money, say many real estate professionals.
+The cost to stage a home is typically less than 1% of the list price, says Cindy May Davis, a Realtor with the Ann Wilson Homes Team for Keller Williams Realty in Arlington, VA, and the return is typically 1-5% percent over the list price.

 Homeowners can hire a staging company, work with a real estate agency that does the staging for its clients or do it themselves.
 Here are 11 tips for staging your home that will have a positive impact on its price and appeal: